thrawn01/quartz-garden/content/software-internals/Databases.md

 #### ClickHouse
 - [CPU Dispatch in ClickHouse](https://clickhouse.com/blog/cpu-dispatch-in-clickhouse) - How vectorization works, what CPU dispatch is, how to find places for CPU dispatch optimizations and how we use CPU dispatch in ClickHouse.

+#### MegaStore
+[Megastore: Providing Scalable, Highly Available Storage for Interactive Services](https://www.cidrdb.org/cidr2011/Papers/CIDR11_Paper32.pdf) Megastore is a storage system developed to meet the requirements of today’s interactive online services.
+Megastore blends the scalability of a NoSQL datastore with the convenience of a traditional RDBMS in a novel way, and provides both strong consistency guarantees and high availability.
+We provide fully serializable ACID semantics within fine-grained partitions of data.
+This partitioning allows us to synchronously replicate each write across a wide area network with reasonable latency and support seamless failover between datacenters.
+This paper describes Megastore’s semantics and replication algorithm.
+It also describes our experience supporting a wide range of Google production services built with Megastore.